 Good and open communication is not only for handling the stresses and difficulties of a Christian marriage.
 It also involves telling your spouse every day how much you love and appreciate them.
 It is the positive reinforcement of good deeds done and when they have made you happy.
-Spiritual Bridge asks us to remember to be open, honest, understanding, and compassionate, and you will always be able to communicate with each other.
+Lord, help us at Spiritual Bridge to always be open, honest, understanding, and compassionate, and let us be able to communicate with each other.

 We all know “that” couple – the husband and the wife who seem to be created just for each other, who have been together for many years, yet still seem so happy and in love.
 How do they do it?
 What is their secret?

 There is no magical formula for marital longevity.
 What it takes to keep your spiritual marriage alive is a lot of hard work.
 Always remember that even when you are going through those inevitable difficult patches – every couple has to face them at some point.

 In the midst of an argument, all of your spouse’s negative qualities may come to light at the expense of their positive ones.
 You may feel like you want to throw in the towel and not deal with this person’s stubbornness, incompetence, and thoughtlessness any longer.
 However, try to bring to mind all of the reasons why you fell in love with your spouse in the first place.
 Concentrate on all of the positive aspects of your relationship instead.